ljpeach/SpecificDifficultyMazeGenerator/README.md

 ## Softare Demonstration Video Link
 https://youtu.be/TULqd7oy9F8

-## Current issues:
+## Current Issues/Future Plans:
 - Maze Generation:
     - Intersection ratios are not implemented
     - Read in maze from file not implemented
-- Difficulty Bugs:
+- Difficulty Model:
-    - Bellot Fun model segfault
+    - Investigate alterations to models that account for super short solution path mazes (trivial adjacent start and end points)
 - Neural Network not set up
 - Agent functions for data analysis not written
 - Overarching UI not implemented